nostromo-1/robotic-car/README.md

 * libcwiid1 libcwiid-dev
 * libasound2-dev

 After installing them copy the code files, the Makefile and the sounds directory, and run `make robot`.
 After compiling, run it with `./robot -b -s`.
 If wheel encoders are used, add `-e` to activate the PID control loop.
+It is a SUID program, but it drops privileges at the beginning of execution.